emilyl9154/about-me/README.md

 ### Emily Lin (emilyl9154@hstat.org)
 #### Student in High School of Telecommunication Arts and Technology

+### Bio
+I'm a software engineering student in HSTAT.

 ### Schedule
 1. Algebra 2
 2. Chemistry